pychuang/ll-api/doc/source/tutorial.rst

 Run a Participant
 ^^^^^^^^^^^^^^^^^

-To run a simple participant implementation, you can do this:
+To run a simple participant implementation, you can do this, again assuming the API runs on :code:`localhost`:

 .. sourcecode:: bash

-   $ ./bin/client-participant -k PARTICIPANTKEY -s
+   $ ./bin/client-participant --host localhost -k PARTICIPANTKEY -s

 The API key can be obtained through a procedure explained in `Fill the Database` or through the :ref:`Dashboard <dashboard>`.